-In the view of an architect or engineer, several main parameters together describe an aircraft hangar door.
-These apply to all door types except where noted; some, like wind resistance and deflection, become increasingly critical as doors get larger.
-Assessing them correctly for the particular project determines the final engineering and manufacturing specifications.
+Listed below is the core set, with examples of measurement units and applicable US and European standards.
+They apply to all door types except where noted.
+Some, like wind resistance and deflection, become increasingly critical as doors get bigger.
+Assessing them correctly for each project determines the final engineering design and manufacturing specifications.

 Clear opening width: Total clear width for aircraft entry with maneuvering clearance, e.g., wingspan + 3-6 ft/1-2 m